Your Guide to Planning, Planting, and Growing Brodiaea

 Brodiaea 'Queen Fabiola' (Brodiaea laxa) is grown for its clusters of deep blue flowers, which appear in late spring and early summer.
-It is native to the west coasts of North and South America, where it grows wild in dry grasslands and arid, shrubby areas.
+This plant is native to the west coasts of North and South America, where it grows wild in dry grasslands and arid, shrubby areas.
 Also recognized as Triteleia laxa ‘Queen Fabiola’.
-Commonly known as the triplet lily, fool’s onion, wild hyacinth or Ithuriel’s spear.
+Common names include the triplet lily, fool’s onion, wild hyacinth and Ithuriel’s spear.

-Brodiaea grow from crocus-like bulbs called corms.
-As with most bulbs, investing in top quality corms will give you the best results.
-The corms should be solid and firm -- not mushy or dried out.
+Brodiaea grow from round, flattened bulbs called corms.
+As with other bulbs, investing in top quality corms will give you the best results.
+At planting time in spring, the corms should be solid and firm -- not mushy or dried out.

-If the growing conditions suit them, over time these corms will multiply and naturalize.
+If areas where brodiaea is winter hardy (growing zones 8-9), the corms may multiply and naturalize.
 Brodiaea can also reproduce by seed.

 Brodiaea are winter hardy in zones 8-9 (zone 7 if mulched during winter).
 In these areas, the corms may be planted in fall or spring.

-In colder areas, brodiaea are planted in spring and either grown as annuals or are dug in fall and wintered indoors.
-We offer corms that are grown in Holland and they are only available for spring planting.
+In colder areas, brodiaea corms are planted in spring.
+The plants can be grown as annuals or the corms can be dug up in fall and stored indoors for the winter.
+Longfield Gardens offers brodiaea corms that are grown in Holland and are available only for spring planting.

 When planting brodieae corms, choose a warm spot where the plants will get full sun or mostly sun.
 The soil should be gritty or sandy (rock gardens are ideal), and be moist in spring, but stay dry during summer and fall.